Contains classes and code for representing double stranded DNA and functions for simulating homologous recombination between DNA molecules.

 |0.1.3||2013-04-09||pydna created from Python-dna.|

-Binary installers for 32 and 64 bit editions of MS Windows are provided.
+A Binary installer for 32 bit editions of MS Windows XP and 7 are provided.

 Source Code Repository